featheredtoast/satisfactory-monitoring/README.md

 - `FRM_HOST` - Host where the Ficsit Remote Monitoring webserver is running.
 Generally this is your computer's IP address, EG: `192.168.1.20`.
 (Default: `fakeserver`)
 - `FRM_PORT` - Port where the Ficsit Remote Monitoring webserver is running. `8080` is FRM's default at the time of writing.
 (Default: `8080`)
-- `FROM_HOSTS` - Comma separated list of servers.
+- `FRM_HOSTS` - Comma separated list of servers.
 Advanced option for players interested in monitoring multiple Ficsit Remote Monitoring webservers simultaneously.
 EG: `server1:8080,server2:9090` Uses this value over FRM_HOST + FRM_PORT if defined.
 (Defaults to an empty string)
 - `DISCORD_WEBHOOK` - Webhook for discord fuse and low battery notifications.
 Something like `https://discord.com/api/webhooks/12345/abcd12345`.
+- `DISCORD_WEBHOOKS` - Comma separated list of webhooks.
+Advanced option for players interested in alerting multiple Ficsit Remote Monitoring webservers simultaneously.
+EG `https://discord.com/api/webhooks/12345/abcd12345,https://discord.com/api/webhooks/12345/hjkl`.

+### Mapping of multiple hosts and webhooks

+When using `FRM_HOSTS` or `DISCORD_WEBHOOKS`, the hosts are paired with the corresponding webhook at the same index position.

+The configuration associates the first webhook with the first host, the second webhook with the second host, etc.

+If there are more hosts than webhooks, the remaining hosts do not have webhooks.
+If there are more webhooks than hosts, the remaining webhooks are ignored.

 ## Services and ports